 He also added - As per the potentially damaging impact of the legislation, HMRC is trying to misrepresent the facts & figures to justify its own existence.
 Gordon noted that on one side both stride and chancellor of the Exchequer Philip Hammond publicly saying that falsely describing the schemes will be considered as unlawful and evasion whereas on the other side taxman lies are still not been contested by the treasury and the government.

-Gordon finally added that “I have seen HMRC on routine basis and found that HMRC says whatever suits him with no real care to the accuracy of their allegations.”
+Gordon finally added that “I have seen HMRC on routine basis and found that HMRC says whatever suits them, with no real care to the accuracy of their allegations.”